urlaube/urlaube/README.md

 * `cache` is used to provide a file-based caching feature that uses serialize/unserialize
 * `file` is used by system handlers to load content files
+* `hide` is used to provide a feature to hide content from certain pages
 * `markdown` is used to provide markdown support which can be disables through the `nomarkdown` field
 * `relocate` is used to provide a relocation feature through the `Relocate` and `RelocateType` fields
 * `sticky` is used to provide a stickiness feature through the `Sticky` field